tomcz/example-grpc/README.md

 2. `make run-client-alice` runs a gRPC client that sends a mTLS request to the gRPC endpoint using Alice's certificate & key.
 It will only work with `make run-server-mtls` since it requires the server to process the client certificate.

 3. `make run-client-bob` runs a gRPC client that sends a mTLS request to the gRPC endpoint using Bob's certificate & key.
-It will only work with `make run-server-mtls` since it requires the server to process the client certificate.
+It will fail since Bob's certificate is not permitted.

 4. `make run-curl` invokes curl to send a token-authenticated request to the HTTP server.

 5. `make run-curl-alice` invokes curl to send a mTLS request to the HTTP server using Alice's certificate & key.
 It will only work with `make run-server-mtls` since it requires the server to process the client certificate.

 6. `make run-curl-bob` invokes curl to send a mTLS request to the HTTP server using Bob's certificate & key.
-It will only work with `make run-server-mtls` since it requires the server to process the client certificate.
+It will fail since Bob's certificate is not permitted.

 7. `make run-grpcurl` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a token-authenticated request to the gRPC server.

 8. `make run-grpcurl-alice` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a mTLS request to the gRPC server using Alice's certificate & key.
 It will only work with `make run-server-mtls` since it requires the server to process the client certificate.

 9. `make run-grpcurl-bob` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a mTLS request to the gRPC server using Bob's certificate & key.
-It will only work with `make run-server-mtls` since it requires the server to process the client certificate.
+It will fail since Bob's certificate is not permitted.

 ## Compiling service.proto